manavsehgal/opentheme/_posts/blog/2014-12-15-content-strategy-for-startup-websites.md

 How important is your website's content strategy for your startup or small team?

 OpenTheme content strategy can be a good starting point for your website.
 It promotes a product - a modern theme.
 The website addresses an active and vibrant target audience - GitHub community.
+OpenTheme showcases user experience best practices - [Semantic UI](http://semantic-ui.com/).
+Websites built with OpenTheme use latest content workflow tool-chain including Jekyll and GitHub.

+OpenTheme Content Strategy can be summarized as the 6-S guiding principles and the [6-R design goals]({% post_url /blog/2014-11-29-design-goals-for-opentheme %}).

-### The Five-S Content Strategy
+### The 6-S Guiding Principles

 **Snackable.** Provide easy, quick views for your content.